JosieMCantu/java-app/README.md

 =====================

 ### Setup
-You will need JDK8 or newer installed locally to run this.
+This is a Spring Boot Java application which uses thymeleaf to serve html files.
+You will need JDK8 and Gradle 8 or newer installed locally to run this.

 It also assumes you want to verify on Staging.
 If that is not true, check `build.gradle` for instructions on how to point at production.